For those in search of the not-so-holy land in Israel, Tel Aviv will be your savior.

 Learn How to Cook Like an Israeli Chef

 A great way to take a little bit of Israeli cooking home with you is to learn the tricks of the trade from one of the masters.
-Taking a cooking class in a professional kitchen with a prominent Israeli chef can sharpen your shakshuka skills and help you to hone your hummus.
+At Dan Gourmet cooking class, a prominent Israeli chef can sharpen your shakshuka skills and help you to hone your hummus.
 Students can choose to focus on either traditional Jewish cuisine or local Israeli dishes such as falafel, hummus, fattoush salad, tahini, eggplant carpaccio, and Jaffa-style shakshuka.
 For those who really love the process, the cooking class can be combined with a tour of the market to learn about and select the ingredients.
 The best part of any cooking class, of course, is the end, when the feasting begins.

 Take Advantage of that Sweet Tech